Unramified Grothendieck-Serre for simply-connected group schemes satisfying an isotropy condition via unipotent chains: Unipotent chains of torsors

 such that $(\cE_n)_{U-T}\simeq\cE_{U-T}$ and the chain is trivial over $\Spec R-V(f)$. \end{theorem} We will give a proof in Section~\ref{sect:ProofOfChain}.

-\begin{theorem} Let $X$ be an integral affine scheme smooth, of finite type, and of positive dimension over a semilocal Dedekind domain.
-Let $\bG$ be a reductive $X$-group scheme with opposite parabolic subgroup schemes $\bP_\pm$.
+\begin{theorem} Let $X$ be an integral affine scheme smooth and of positive relative dimension over a semilocal Dedekind domain.
+Let $\bG$ be a reductive $X$-group scheme with opposite parabolic $X$-subgroup schemes $\bP_\pm$.
 Let $T\subset Y\subset X$ be closed subsets such that $Y$ is fiberwise of positive codimension over the Dedekind domain and $T$ is of codimension at least two in $X$.
-Let $\cE$ be a $\bG$-torsor such that there is a unipotent chain of $\bG$-torsors over $X-T$ connecting $\bG_{X-T}$ to $\cE_{X-T}$ and assume that the chain is trivial over $X-Y$.
+Let $\cE$ be a $\bG$-torsor over $X$ such that there is a unipotent chain of $\bG$-torsors over $X-T$ connecting $\bG_{X-T}$ to $\cE_{X-T}$ and assume that the chain is trivial over $X-Y$.
 Then $\cE$ is trivial Zariski semilocally over $X$ (that is, for any finite subset of $X$, the torsor $\cE$ is trivial in a Zariski neighborhood of this subset). \end{theorem} This theorem will be proved in Section~\ref{Sect:Proof}.

 \begin{proof}[Derivation of Theorem~\ref{th:Main} from Theorems~\ref{th:Chain} and~\ref{th:Main2}] Since $R$ is regular, $\Spec R$ is the disjoint union of its irreducible components, so we may assume that $R$ is integral.
 Assume first that $\bG$ is a simple group scheme.
-By Popescu's Theorem (\cite[Tago07GC]{StacksProject}) we may assume that $R$ is a semilocal ring of a finite set $\bx$ of points on an integral affine scheme $X$ smooth and of finite type over a semilocal Dedekind domain.
-By~\cite{Guo2019GrSerreDedekind}, we may assume that $X$ is of positive dimension over this Dedekind domain.
+By Popescu's Theorem (\cite[Tag07GC]{StacksProject}), we may assume that $R$ is a semilocal ring of a finite set $\bx$ of points on an integral affine scheme $X$ that is smooth over a semilocal Dedekind domain.
+By~\cite[Thm.~1]{Guo2019GrSerreDedekind}, we may assume that $X$ is of positive relative dimension over this Dedekind domain.
 Spreading out and replacing $X$ with an appropriate affine neighborhood of $\bx$, we may assume that $\bG$ and $\cE$ are defined over $X$ and that $\bG$ has a proper parabolic subgroup scheme $\bP_+$.
-Let $\bP_-$ be an opposite parabolic subgroup scheme (existing because $X$ is affine).
+Let $\bP_-$ be an opposite parabolic subgroup scheme (it exists because $X$ is affine, see~\cite[exp.~XXVI, cor.~4.3.5(i)]{SGA3-3}).

-Applying again~\cite{Guo2019GrSerreDedekind} to the semilocalizaton of $X$ at the generic points of special fibers and spreading out, we find a closed subscheme $Y\subset X$ fiberwise of positive codimension over the Dedekind domain such that $\cE$ is trivial away from $Y$.
+Applying again~\cite{Guo2019GrSerreDedekind} to the semilocalization of $X$ at the generic points of special fibers and spreading out, we find a closed subscheme $Y\subset X$ fiberwise of positive codimension over the Dedekind domain such that $\cE$ is trivial away from $Y$.
 Moreover, we may assume that $Y=V(f)$ for $f\in\Gamma(X,\cO_X)$.

 Applying Theorem~\ref{th:Chain} with $R=\Gamma(X,\cO_X)$, $U=X$, we get a closed subset $T\subset Y$ of codimension at least two in $X$ and a unipotent chain of $\bG$-torsors over $X-T$ connecting $\bG_{X-T}$ to $\cE_{X-T}$.
 Moreover, the chain is trivial over $X-Y$.
 It remains to apply Theorem~\ref{th:Main2}.